By Alex Morgan, Senior AI Tools Analyst

 1. Overlooking Charging Infrastructure

 Amazon Robotics faced substantial obstacles due to a reliance on extensive charging infrastructure.
 Their logistical robots experience significant downtime, ultimately diminishing throughput.
-Innovating around wireless charging could avoid such pitfalls.
+Innovating around wireless charging could avoid such pitfalls, something that companies should pay heed to as they develop technology strategies.

 2. Neglecting Data Security